tjelvar-olsson/tjelvar-olsson.github.io/_drafts/nordevcon.md

 How do you share and grow passion with people that you meet and work with?
 Jon suggested that you should listen, encourage, nurture and feed other people's passion.
 However, which ideas spread will be partly down to charisma.
-This means that we all have a role to make sure that this does not become to unbalanced.
+This means that we all have a role to make sure that this does not become too unbalanced.
 In other words we all have a role in echoing what other people have done; to amplify other people's message without taking them over.
 One of the great benefits of nurturing passion is that a team with shared passion can